csterryliu/bear2obsidian/README.md

 I was a fanboy of Bear app.
 But this year I'd like to move my notes to Obsidian.
 Therefore, I faced the trouble mentioned above.

-I don't want to see broken images inside my notes so I started this tiny and maybe a little boring even useless project.
+I didn't want to see broken images inside my notes so I started this tiny and maybe a little boring even useless project.

 ---
 ## Folder Structure